timeplus-io/proton/examples/nginx-grafana-metabase/README.md

 Before I dive into the article proper, we'll review the format used by Nginx to record access log data so that the data we'll generate will mimic its shape and properties.

 ## The Shape of Nginx's Access Log Data
-Nginx's access logs are typically written to the file `/var/log/nginx/access.log`.
+The access logs for Nginx are typically written to the file `/var/log/nginx/access.log`.
 Here's an excerpt from my blog's access logs:
 ```bash
 161.35.230.x - - [26/Jun/2023:06:33:53 +0000] "\x00\x0E8uON\x85J\xCF\xC5\x93\x00\x00\x00\x00\x00" 400 182 "-" "-"
 51.79.29.xx - - [26/Jun/2023:06:37:04 +0000] "POST / HTTP/1.1" 301 57 "-" "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/81.0.4044.129 Safari/537.36"